 On the YouTube channel TheScienceKid in September 2022, Baker was asked the question "Who are astronauts?"
 He humorously replied that astronauts are simply people who fly in space.

 He said that in his early days at NASA, he was called an astronaut candidate.
 "At that time, I spent the first year learning to fly the T-38 and training on the space shuttle.
-I and other candidates had the opportunity to participate in many different training courses and research topics that were in-depth but also very interesting.
+I and other candidates had the opportunity to participate in many different training courses and in-depth but also very interesting research topics.
 I remember learning about geography and oceanography, high-speed aerodynamics, public speaking skills and many other courses," the former NASA astronaut said on the Youtube channel TheScienceKid.

 He added that, usually at the end of each year, NASA evaluates astronaut candidates to see if they meet the criteria.
 When they are selected to participate in a mission, they will officially be called astronauts.

-Since then, astronauts have continued to be assigned a number of other jobs in the office, with the overall mission being to support the missions being conducted at NASA.
+Since then, astronauts have continued to be assigned a number of other jobs within the office, with the overall mission being to support the ongoing missions at NASA.

-Baker remembers most of all the first time he went into the shuttle's avionics integration lab.
+Baker remembers most when he first went into the shuttle's avionics integration lab.
 "It was an interesting place, where you had all the avionics on the shuttle, all the same length of cable, and all the related elements were in one room.
 That's where we did all the software testing," Baker said.

-He said his position required him to know how to turn on and operate the cockpit instruments first.
+He said his position required him to first know how to turn on and operate the cockpit instruments.
 After completing his initial lessons, Baker was assigned the position of Capcom - the person in charge of exchanging information with the crew members from the mission control center.
-"I learned a lot in the mission control center, with the flight controllers, and I was the one doing all the operations," he said.
+"I learned a lot in the mission control center, with the flight controllers and I was the one doing all the operations," he said.

 Before his final mission, Baker traveled to Russia and Kazakhstan to attend the launch of the fifth module for the Mir space station, Spektr.
 He then served as assistant director of the Human Space Flight Program at Johnson Space Center, Russia, until 2001.
 He went on to become the International Space Station program manager for international operations and crew, coordinating NASA's participation in Russian Soyuz flights.

-“It is hard to imagine NASA operations in Russia and Kazakhstan without Michael A. Baker,” said Brian Kelly, flight director at NASA’s Johnson Space Center (2017).
-“He has been an integral part of our work since the International Space Station was born.”
+"It's hard to imagine NASA's operations in Russia and Kazakhstan without Michael A. Baker," said Brian Kelly, director of flight operations at NASA's Johnson Space Center (2017).
+"He has been an integral part of our work since the International Space Station was born."

 In response to the question: "If someone asked you whether you should become an astronaut, what would you say?", Baker's answer was "Yes".
 However, he did not forget to emphasize that astronaut candidates will face fierce competition.
 He told of the time when NASA received 16,000-17,000 applications for 10 astronaut positions.

 "Even luck is a very important factor.
-Test pilots often have a lot in common with each other, from expertise to attitude.
+Test pilots often have a lot of similarities, from expertise to attitude.
 I don't know how NASA evaluates to sort through the candidates and make the final selection," Baker added.

-Michael A. Baker interacts in Hau Giang on June 5.
+Michael A. Baker interacted in Hau Giang on June 5.
 Photo: An Binh

-Looking back on his school days, Baker said he had aspirations of becoming an engineer or a doctor if he didn’t become an astronaut.
-He said he always had a backup plan when he went to school because he was worried that he wouldn’t have the health and vision to become an astronaut.
+Baker said he had always wanted to be an engineer or a doctor during his school years, if he didn't become an astronaut.
+He said he always had a backup plan when he went to school because he was worried that he wouldn't have the health and vision to be an astronaut.

-"I thought I would be a doctor or an engineer.
+"I thought I would become a doctor or an engineer.
 Math was relatively easy for me.
-I really enjoyed the subject but I didn't understand why I couldn't get a Bachelor's degree in mathematics.
-I worked really hard to get good grades in this subject and then I applied it to many things," Baker shared.
+I really liked the subject but I didn't understand why I couldn't get a Bachelor's degree in mathematics.
+I worked really hard to get good grades in the subject and then I applied it to many things," Baker shared.

 After many orientations, Baker eventually became an excellent astronaut with many memorable achievements and many honors.
 He is now retired and holds an advisory position with the biotechnology company Rhodium Scientific in Houston, Texas, according to NASA.